thecodingaviator/coasttocow/README.md

 3. Ensure that the file permissions are correctly set to allow the application to run.
 4. Set up the database and import any required schema or sample data if provided.
 5. Once the environment is properly set up, access the application by running a local server and navigating to the appropriate URL.

+    ### Configuring Composer

+    If one plans to localhost the repository, the user is responsible for managing their own packages to confirm proper functionality

+    We recommend the user uses composer for their file management.
+Composer is a dependency management tool for PHP programming.
+It is designed to simplify the process of managing dependencies, libraries, and packages in PHP projects.
+Composer allows developers to easily declare the libraries and dependencies their project requires and handles the installation and management of those dependencies.
+    This way, we can confirm that libaries are all compatible and do not need to worry about managing this.
+    Here's a quick tutorial on how and where to install [composer](https://getcomposer.org/doc/01-basic-usage.md)

+    Once one has composer installed, they should create or update their composer.json file to include: `"phpmailer/phpmailer": ^6.8` and ` "google/apiclient": ^2.0` as well as any additional non-native installations (libraries, APIs, other software).
+    Now, the user just needs to run php composer.phar update.
+More about this is included in the composer tutorial.

 ## License